Indigenous peoples in Canada: Terminology

+Indigenous peoples in Canada and the United States, % of population by area.

 In Section 35 of the Constitution Act, 1982, "Aboriginal peoples of Canada" includes Indian, Inuit, and Métis peoples.
 "Aboriginal" as a collective noun is a specific term of art used as a legal term encompassing all Indigenous peoples living in Canada.
 Although "Indian" is a term still commonly used in legal documents for First Nations, the descriptors "Indian" and "Eskimo" have fallen into disuse in Canada; most consider them to be pejorative.
 Indian remains in place as the legal term used in the Canadian Constitution.
 (Note: Indian is used here because of the historical nature of the article and the precision of the name, as with Indian hospital.
 It was, and continues to be, used by government officials, Indigenous peoples and historians while referencing the school system.
 The use of the name also provides relevant context about the era in which the system was established, specifically one in which Indigenous peoples in Canada were homogeneously referred to as Indians rather than by language that distinguishes First Nations, Inuit and Métis peoples.
 Use of Indian is limited throughout the article to proper nouns and references to government legislation.)
 Aboriginal peoples has begun to be considered outdated and is slowly being replaced by the term Indigenous peoples.
 (Note: The words Aboriginal and Indigenous are capitalized when used in a Canadian context.)
 There is also an effort to recognize each Indigenous group as a distinct nation, much as there are distinct European, African, and Asian cultures in their respective places.

 First Nations (most often used in the plural) has come into general use since the 1970s, replacing Indians and Indian bands in everyday vocabulary.
 However, on Indian reserves, First Nations is being supplanted by members of various nations referring to themselves by their group or ethnic identity.
 In conversation, this would be "I am Haida", or "we are Kwantlens", in recognition of their First Nations ethnicities.
 Also coming into general use since the 1970s, First Peoples refers to all Indigenous groups, i.e. First Nations, Inuit, and Métis.